hasura/ekg-prometheus/Tutorial.md

 Metrics you register to a metric store need not be permanent; metrics can be replaced (reregistered) or removed (deregistered).

-Reregistering metrics in `ekg-core` is implicit.
+Reregistering metrics in `ekg-prometheus` is implicit.
 If you try to register a metric at a (name, label set) pair that is already in use by an existing metric, the existing metric will be deregistered and replaced with the new metric.

-Deregistering metrics in `ekg-core` is explicit, and is done using **deregistration handles**.
+Deregistering metrics in `ekg-prometheus` is explicit, and is done using **deregistration handles**.
 When you register a set of metrics with `register`, `register` will return an IO action (the deregistration handle) that can be used to _specifically_ deregister the newly